 It’s usually a setting or two that’s caused this problem.
-So let’s dive in and see if we can get this quickly fixed.
+So let’s dive in and see if we can fix this quickly.

 Related reading